How do you decide whether a cryptocurrency or token is worth purchasing or investing in?

 In this video, Chris Dunn covers:

-- Key questions to ask yourself before investing into an ICO.
+- Key questions to ask yourself before investing in an ICO.

 - Red flags which help you identify (possible) ICO scams.